How to Clean a Backpack

 How to Clean a Regular Backpack

-Regular backpacks such as school backpacks, kids’ backpacks or laptop backpacks usually don’t need special care.
+Regular backpacks such as school backpacks, kids’ backpacks, reusable drawstring bags or laptop backpacks usually don’t need special care.
 But if the pack hasn’t been cleaned in a long time, there are some steps to follow to make it as good as new.

 You’ll need: